virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Evaluations

 \subsection{Sanity Check of TMM Interfaces}

 We implemented the \test framework to ensure that \sysname is consistent with the CCA specifications.
-The \test framework runs in normal world bare metal EL2 and invokes TMI to interact with the TMM.
+The \test framework runs in bare metal EL2 in the normal world and invokes TMIs to interact with the TMM.
 There are 18 test cases covering all TMIs.
-Test areas include multi-core handling, race condition, input sanity checks, various levels of cVM page tables, inter-world memory sharing and isolation, inter-cVM isolation, timer and interrupt handling.
+The test cases cover multi-core handling, race condition, input sanity checks, various levels of \cVM page tables, inter-world memory sharing and isolation, inter-\cVM isolation, and timer/interrupt handling.
 The \test framework can be used to test both \sysname and CCA implementations as their interfaces are compatible.
-Furthermore, the \test framework can aid for security verification in the future, e.g., it can be retrofitted to ensure that the translated code for formal verification (such as Coq code) conforms to the actual code.